-- Non-Consensual Sexual Contact: Any sexual touching other than non-consensual sexual penetration without consent.
-Examples of non-consensual sexual contact may include genital or oral-genital contact not involving penetration; contact with breasts, buttocks, or genital area, including over clothing; removing the clothing of another person; and kissing.
+- Non-violent Sexual Contact: Any sexual touching that occurs without consent and which does not fall within the definition of sexual violence.
+Examples of other non-consensual sexual contact may include the following: genital or oral-genital contact not involving penetration; contact with breasts, buttocks, or genital area, including over clothing; removing the clothing of another person; and kissing.

 Sexual harassment is any unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when:

 - Submission to, or rejection of, such conduct is made implicitly or explicitly a term or condition of instruction, employment, or participation in any University activity or benefit;

 - Submission to, or rejection of, these behaviors by an individual is used as a basis for evaluation in making academic or personnel decisions; or

 - These behaviors are sufficiently severe and/or pervasive to have the effect of unreasonably interfering with an individual's educational experience, working conditions, or living conditions by creating an intimidating, hostile, or offensive environment

 Sex discrimination is adverse treatment of an individual based on biological sex, rather than individual merit.
 Examples of conduct that can constitute sex discrimination because of sex include, but are not limited to:

 - Singling out or targeting an individual for different or adverse treatment (e.g., more severe discipline, lower salary increase);